 In recent weeks the petition found new life thanks to Columbia’s Black Law Students Association.
 She resigned as a law lecturer at the school due to pressure that mounted from DuVernay’s series.

 WHAT HE DID: One thing that the co-prosecutor Tim Clements, who was also assigned to the case believed when the Central Park Five were exonerated was that even if Reyes says he acted alone, that his admission is highly questionable.

-In an interview with the Daily News last year, he said that the facts point out that the teens were in Central Park that night causing trouble.
+In an interview with the New York Daily News last year, he said that the facts point out that the teens were in Central Park that night causing trouble.
 He also backs Lederer belief that the boys’ parents were there and that no coercion went on.

-“My job was to make sure everyone was quiet so the interviews wouldn’t be interrupted,” he told the NY Daily News.
+“My job was to make sure everyone was quiet so the interviews wouldn’t be interrupted,” he told the Daily News.
 “There were parents present.
 In that situation, you can’t coach them, you can’t tell them what to do.”